Invoice factoring lends a business vastly improved flexibility.

 Should a customer fail to pay an invoice owed to a factoring company, the details of what the factoring company does in response will be explained in your initial contract.
 Make sure you understand the process.
 Even if your customer has been reliable in the past before, it can be difficult to predict what might happen in the future.
 Understand what happens if they miss an invoice payment, so you’re prepared for all eventualities.
 Invoice factoring is tremendously safe, but fee assessments and responses to unpaid invoices vary by contract.

-5. Not All Factors Act the Same
+5. Not All Invoice Finance Providers Act the Same

 This is especially true for recourse factoring, where the factoring company can collect from your business if the customer fails to pay the invoice in question on time.
 This collection can involve additional fees, especially if your business takes additional time repaying the invoice.